 This is a tactic used to trick you into revealing sensitive information through offering incentives, spoofing a trusted source, or acting like a game or quiz.
 It’s often combined with other cyber threats so you end up clicking on malicious links or downloading malware.

-In my view/experience, this is the MOST SIGNIFICANT threat (or one of the most) to most businesses out there. —Ryan Kononoff, CEO of Clearbridge Business Solutions
+In my view/experience, this is the MOST SIGNIFICANT threat to most businesses out there. —Ryan Kononoff, CEO of Clearbridge Business Solutions

 Even if you don’t know the term, you’ve likely seen a phishing email.
-It’s designed to get you to click on a link, leading you to a phishing site where you’re prompted to enter sensitive data like your username or password.
+It’s designed to get you to click on a link and lead you to a phishing site.
 The problem?
-Though it looks like a legitimate site, it’s not.
-When this happens you’ve just given your personal information to a hacker.
+Though it looks like a legitimate website, it’s not.
+When you’re prompted to enter sensitive data like your username or password, you’re giving your information to a hacker.

-Anyone who has access to your systems or networks could be a cyber threat if they abuse their privileges, or are coerced through social engineering.
-Make it your practice to only grant access to current employees or contractors, update your security regularly, use multi-factor authentication, and train your employees on cybersecurity best practices.
+Anyone who has access to your systems or networks could be a cyber threat.
+Sometimes they abuse their privileges, other times they are coerced through social engineering.
+Only grant access to current employees or contractors, update your security regularly, and use multi-factor authentication to protect your data.
+And above all else, train your employees on cybersecurity best practices.

 Cybersecurity best practices

-It’s easy to assume hackers will bypass you because you’re a small business and don’t have anything to steal, but this just isn’t the case anymore.
-If you’re online then you’re at risk, and it’s important to follow these business best practices.
+It’s easy to assume hackers will bypass you because you’re a small business and don’t have anything to steal.
+But this just isn’t the case anymore.
+If you’re online then you’re at risk, and it’s important to follow these best practices.